 Kerry Minton, College Nurse and Interim Wellbeing Advisor:

-Kerry Minton is a highly experienced NHS nurse who advises, treats and supports any college student who is unwell, injured or in any other difficulty.
-She can give family planning advice, including emergency contraception, and if she cannot help you, she will refer you to someone who can.
+Kerry Minton is a highly experienced nurse who advises, treats and supports any college student who is unwell, injured or in any other difficulty.
+If she cannot help you, she will refer you to someone who can.